 12. Include a walk in your daily schedule when possible

-If you are working in a big office, make sure that you walk as much as possible.
+If you are working in a big office, try to that you walk as much as possible.
 Most importantly, pay attention to how you hold your body while walking.
-Make sure that your back is straight and your head up while your vision should be parallel to the floor.
+Make sure that your back is straight and your head is up while your vision should be parallel to the floor.
 Some people even say, try to imagine your eyes having lines pointing directly to the horizon.

-Half of all aches and pains come from the way you walk and sit.
+Research has shown that body posture is a key contributor to muscular pain.
+Your aches and pains may just be caused by the way you walk and sit.
 Your posture is key!

-Don’t roll your shoulders forward unless you are doing an exercise and try to keep your head up at all times.
+Don’t hunch your shoulders forward as you walk and try to keep your head up at all times.

-This small walk each day is enough to get the blood flowing, the joints moving, the muscles working, and hopefully, the heart and lungs will get a little workout too!
+Walking every day, even if only for a short distance, goes a long way to get the blood flowing, the joints moving, the muscles working, and hopefully, your heart and lungs will get a little workout too!

-Exercising at work really doesn’t have to be such a chore, in fact, it’s amazing what progress you can make which the smallest amount of effort.
+Exercising at work really doesn’t have to be such a chore; in fact, it’s amazing what progress you can make with the smallest amount of effort.
 More than anything, consistency is key, as well as gradual improvements or increases in resistance.

-As we mentioned before, for the exercises above you don’t need a single piece of equipment, just your office chair, and some floor space.
-Once you think you make take the next step, then you can invest in office workout equipment to give you an even better office workout.
+As we mentioned before, for the exercises above you don’t need a single piece of equipment.
+All you need is your office chair and some floor space.
+Once you feel ready to take the next step, you can invest in office workout equipment to give you an even better office workout.

 The team at Painless Movement are dedicated to bringing you the best product reviews, articles, exercises, and more to help you live a healthy, active, and pain-free life.